 There are many ways to deploy Scalix.
 Depending on the edition, you can install it on a single server or multiple servers, in one location or distributed across many, with multiple instances per server, and clustered for failover protection.

-In addition, you can install using a graphical user interface (GUI) or a command-line interface (CLI).
+You can install using command-line interface (CLI) only.
 Before starting installation, plan the deployment.
 Draw a chart of all servers with the components to be installed and passwords to be used.
 Passwords required are for the Scalix administrator (user name is sxadmin by default), for secure Lightweight Directory Access Protocol (LDAP) communication, and for the database (user name is scalix by default).